eduardkf/to-do-interview/tasks.md

 * Create a new page on localhost:3000/test
 * Using locahlhost:3000/test?name="Mos Craciun&age="200" capture the name parameter and save it in a useState
 * Create a React Server Component.
-How do we know that it is running on the server?
+What is the difference between SSR and CSR?
+What is a Server Component?
 * Create a card and using tailwind:
     * add a gray background
     * add a shadow